containers/podman/docs/source/markdown/options/volume.image.md

 The `CONTAINER-DIR` must be an absolute path such as `/src/docs`.
 The `HOST-DIR` must be an absolute path as well.
-Podman bind-mounts the `HOST-DIR` to the specified path.
-For example, when specifying the host path `/foo`, Podman copies the contents of `/foo` to the container filesystem on the host and bind mounts that into the container.
+Podman bind-mounts the `HOST-DIR` to the specified path when processing RUN instructions.

-You can specify multiple  **-v** options to mount one or more mounts to a container.
+You can specify multiple  **-v** options to mount one or more mounts.

 You can add the `:ro` or `:rw` suffix to a volume to mount it read-only or read-write mode, respectively.
 By default, the volumes are mounted read-write.